rupeshs/fastsdcpu/Readme.md

 ![FastSD CPU Android Termux Screenshot](https://raw.githubusercontent.com/rupeshs/fastsdcpu/main/docs/images/fastsdcpu-android-termux-pixel7.png)

-### 1. Prerequisites

-First you have to [install Termux](https://wiki.termux.com/wiki/Installing_from_F-Droid) and [install PRoot](https://wiki.termux.com/wiki/PRoot).
-Then install and login to Ubuntu in PRoot.

-### 2. Install FastSD CPU
+### Install FastSD CPU on Android

-Run the following command to install without Qt GUI.

- `proot-distro login ubuntu`

- `./install.sh --disable-gui`

- After the installation you can use WebUi.

-  `./start-webui.sh`

-  Note : If you get `libgl.so.1` import error run `apt-get install ffmpeg`.

-  Thanks [patienx](https://github.com/patientx) for this guide  [Step by step guide to installing FASTSDCPU on ANDROID](https://github.com/rupeshs/fastsdcpu/discussions/123)

-Another step by step guide to run FastSD on Android is [here](https://nolowiz.com/how-to-install-and-run-fastsd-cpu-on-android-temux-step-by-step-guide/)
+Follow this guide to install FastSD CPU on Android + Termux [How To Install and Run FastSD CPU on Android + Temux – Step By Step Guide [Updated]](https://nolowiz.com/how-to-install-and-run-fastsd-cpu-on-android-temux-step-by-step-guide/)

 <a id="raspberry"></a>